vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-admin/index.md

 ![Admin Server - No clients](spring-boot-admin-server-no-apps.png)

-The serer is running, but no clients are registered yet.
-Lets change that.
+The server is running, but no clients are registered yet.
+Let's change that.

 ## Client Setup
 Same as with server setup, the first step is to add a proper dependency to an existing application: